 Want to see more of Spain?
 Here are 21 virtual tours of my favorite country!

 CHÂTEAUX OF THE LOIRE VALLEY, FRANCE

-I’ve yet to visit the Loire Valley, but I know I’m not going to miss its dreamy chateaux, all built between the 10th and 18th centuries.
+I’ve yet to visit the iconic Loire Valley (which stretches across two of the most beautiful regions in France), but I know I’m not going to miss its dreamy chateaux, all built between the 10th and 18th centuries.

 There are actually more than 300 of them (challenge accepted), so in the meantime, I’ll have to satisfy my wanderlust with these virtual tours on Google Arts & Culture and these 360-degree views of the chateaux from above (check out part 1, part 2, and part 3).